jessems/jessems.com/src/posts/2021-03-10-what-is-the-graph/index.md

 ---
 slug: what-is-the-graph
-date: '2021-03-10'
+date: "2021-03-10"
-title: 'What is The Graph'
+title: "What is The Graph"
-description: 'What is the Graph?'
+description: "What is the Graph?"
-categories: ['technical', 'blockchain']
+tags: "blockchain"
-keywords: ['ethereum', 'the graph']
+category: "technical article"
 published: true
 ---